ansible-collections/ibm_eda_zos/docs/source/collection/event-filter-collection.rst

 Event filter
 ============

 Synopsis
 --------

-* The IBM Event-Driven Ansible collection provides a custom event filter, referred to as ``ibm.ibm_eda_zos.security_alerts`` to preprocess event data before it is evaluated by the rule engine.
-  This ensures the data is in the ideal format by bringing valuable attributes like usernames, group names, data set names, and security metadata to the top level to easily use for your rule conditions.
+* The IBM Event-Driven Ansible collection provides a custom event filter, named ``ibm.ibm_eda_zos.security_alerts``, to preprocess event data before it is evaluated by the rule engine.
+This ensures that the data is in the ideal format for rule evaluation by exposing important attributes such as user names, group names, data set names, and security metadata at the top level.

-* The event filter currently supports zSecure pre-defined alerts.
+* The event filter currently supports predefined zSecure alerts.

 Parameters
 ----------

 **event_source**
    Name of the event source.
-Currently, supporting "kafka", otherwise it defaults to None and return the event without any changes.
+The filter currently supports ``kafka``.
+If the event source is not ``kafka``, the filter returns the event unchanged.

    :required: True
    :type: str
    :default: None